 Ultimate Air Fryer Sandwich (Made With Thanksgiving Leftovers)

 One of the best parts of Thanksgiving are the leftovers!
-Make this mouthwatering vegan sandwich in the air fryer, piled high with all of your favorites.
+Make this mouthwatering <air fryer sandwich piled high with all of your favorites.
+It'll be the most satisfying recipe you'll have all year!

 post featured image